Get in touch

 3. Referral Source-Based Personalisation

-Strategy: This involves customising the content on your web page according to the referral source that led a visitor to your website.
+Strategy: This involves customizing the content on your web page according to the referral source that led a visitor to your website, allowing you to personalize content effectively.
 Referral sources could be another page on your website, a specific URL or a third-party domain.
 You can then include or interchange relevant content that matches the particular referral source, improving the user’s experience and engagement.

 Example: BlendJet uses personalised content based on the traffic source visitors arrive from, acknowledging that visitors from different sources can have varying interests and characteristics.
 For instance, they offer a special welcome to visitors who find them through Instagram and Facebook, as seen in the bottom left corner of the image below.